Thorkee/ENG1003_w1_Group3/README.md

                 <ul>
                   <li>
                     <p>Static planning</p>
                     In the initial planning, the D* algorithm will start from the end point.
-Based on a certain point, after searching the points around the store and adding the searched points to the Openlist, the D* algorithm will preferentially traverse the points according to the k-value from smallest to largest and point the pointer to another point whose k-value is smallest.
-Therefore, D* algorithm is much less efficient than the A* algorithm and does not use its raise and lower part of the algorithm in the initial planning process.
+Based on a certain point, after searching the points around the store and adding the searched points to the Openlist, the D* algorithm will preferentially traverse the points according to the k-value from smallest to largest and point the pointer to another point whose k-value is smallest. </br>Therefore, D* algorithm is much less efficient than the A* algorithm and does not use its raise and lower part of the algorithm in the initial planning process.
 Therefore, the D* algorithm does not realize its advantage in static planning.
                   <img src="https://github.com/Thorkee/ENG1003_w1_Group3/blob/main/Image%20Resources/FOOLISH%20D%20STAR.gif" alt="FD">
                   </li>
                   <li>